Beny-sys/webclass/README.md

 To test your login, enter this fake email and password below.

-⚠️__This email and password have no validity.
+⚠️<ins>__This email and password have no validity.
 They are designed only for testing the site.
-Use this email and password to test logging into the site because this email and password are defined in the index file.__⚠️
+Use this email and password to test logging into the site because this email and password are defined in the index file__</ins>⚠️

 ✉️Email : webclass@gmail.com        🔑Password : 12345